CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Troubleshooting.md

 ## Show the VRF BGP Routing Table

-For symmetric routing, received type-2 and type-5 routes are imported into the VRF routing table (against the corresponding address family: IPv4 unicast or IPv6 unicast) based on a match on the route target attributes.
+For symmetric routing, the switch imports received type-2 and type-5 routes into the VRF routing table (according to address family: IPv4 unicast or IPv6 unicast) based on a match on the route target attributes.
 Run the NCLU `net show bgp vrf <vrf-name> ipv4 unicast` command or the `net show bgp vrf <vrf-name> ipv6 unicast` command to examine the BGP VRF routing table.
 The equivalent vtysh commands are `show bgp vrf <vrf-name> ipv4 unicast` and `show bgp vrf <vrf-name> ipv6 unicast`.

 ```
 cumulus@leaf01:mgmt:~$ net show bgp vrf RED ipv4 unicast